Gradients, parallelism, and variance of quantum estimates: SE with near-term amplitude estimation

 Now we consider again the problem of estimating outputprobabilities $p_1, ..., p_L$ from quantum circuits $\mathcal{V}_i, ..., \mathcal{V}_L$ defined as in Eq.~\eqref{eq:U_aest}.
 Each of these circuits resembles a Hadamard test.
 We define the random variables corresponding to the \textit{good} outputs of each circuit as $X_1, ..., X_L$, where $\EX[X_i] = p_i$, for $i=1,...,L $.
 Let us approach the problem from the point of view of MLQAE.
 If we assume that each estimate is obtained through MLQAE and that the estimator reaches the Heisenberg limit, then each estimator $\tilde{p}_1, ..., \tilde{p}_L$ that uses either near-term AE \cite{Suzuki2020} has an error proportional to:

 where $\sigma_i^2 = p_i(1-p_i)$ -- $F$ is the Fisher information of the $i$th random variable $X_i$ associated with $p_i$ -- instead of the classical $\epsilon_i^2 = \frac{\sigma_i^2}{n_q^{(i)}}$.
 However, if these amplitudes are summed classically, the uncertainty propagation obeys again the rules of classical propagation of the uncertainty.
-This is due to the Stam inequality of the information, which argues that for $L$ random variables $X_1, ..., X_L$ the Fisher information of any given parameter obeys the following inequality \cite{Stam1959, Bobkov2014}:
+This is due to the Stam inequality, which argues that for $L$ random variables $X_1, ..., X_L$ the Fisher information of any given parameter obeys the following bound \cite{Stam1959, Bobkov2014}:

-As a consequence, for the sum of amplified estimate with Heisenberg-like scaling of the classical Fisher information -- see Ref.~\cite{Suzuki2020} --, we have the following bound for the error:
+As a consequence, for the sum of amplified estimates with Heisenberg-like scaling of the classical Fisher information -- see Ref.~\cite{Suzuki2020} --, we have the following bound for the error: